edmundsj/hardsync/README.md

 - Support for sending requests from the device to the software
 - Support for overriding device implementation (see below)
 - Figure out how to check if generated code compiles.
+- "time" types
+- Multiple response fields
+- Variable-size arrays in requests and responses
+- Fixed-size arrays in requests and responses
+- Casting of non-string request types when received by device
+- Permit user to override default encoding per-exchange
+- More tests to verify edge cases, especially around type conversion

 ### Overriding device implementation
 By default, the `Device` class uses utf-8 (text-based) communication.
 This can lead to unacceptably bloated back-and-forth communication.
 Embedded systems requiring high speed can change the implementation to use binary-based comunication instead: